flaviaouyang/brutally-minimalistic-to-do/README.md

 ## How to run

 1. Make sure you have `flask` installed
+2. Clone this repository to your local machine
-2. Navigate to the project folder, where `app.py` lies
+3. Navigate to the project folder, where `app.py` lies
-3. Run: `flask run`
+4. Run: `flask run`